samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 _This [MacBook Pro with Retina Display review]() is part 1 of a [series on migrating from Windows to Mac](/blog/series#migrating-from-windows-to-mac)._

 > Six months ago, I was lucky enough to take over development of an iOS App.
 This meant I needed [a Mac](http://www.apple.com/macbook-pro/). _I was a die-hard .NET developer, using Dell/Windows machines almost exclusively for the past 20 years.
-In short, I had pretty much no idea what to expect._ From what I'd heard I wasn't convinced this was a good idea...
+In short, I had pretty much no idea what to expect._ I wasn't convinced this would be a good idea...
 How can a developer, _a Microsoft developer,_ live with a strange keyboard, an unfamiliar OS, shiny skeuomorphic apps, and, did I mention, a strange keyboard?! _It wasn't half as bad as I expected..._

 Skip to:
 [Hardware](#hardware)